fehanor/Project_1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because

-It can mitigate human errors by removing manual configuration. it reduces the amount of work required to deploy large scale environments in a consistent way Deployments can be easily replicated on demand Guarantee consistency across the environment.
+It can mitigate human errors by removing manual configuration.

+it reduces the amount of work required to deploy large scale environments in a consistent way.

+Deployments can be easily replicated on demand.

+Guarantee consistency across the environment.

 The playbook implements the following tasks: